Microfluidics for Transmission Electron Microscopy: Characterization of Copper Electrodeposition

 II.
 Growth and morphology evolution of Cu dendrites

 After flowing the electrolyte, the cyclic voltammetry technique was used to study the electrodeposition of Cu.
-To do so, the electrolyte was injected using a flow rate of 1,7 µL/min, and voltage ranging from -0,70 V to 0,30 V was applied to the Pt electrode.
+To do this, the electrolyte was injected using a flow rate of 1.7 µL/min, and voltage ranging from -0.70 V to 0.30 V was applied to the Pt electrode.

 III.
 Microstructure and chemical composition analysis

-As mentioned above, by using microfluidics for transmission electron microscopy, it is possible to monitor and control the metal electrodeposition process with high precision.
+As mentioned above, using liquid-phase TEM makes it possible to monitor and control the metal electrodeposition process with high precision.

 To analyze the microstructure and chemical composition, SAED analysis was performed.
-As a dry or thin liquid state is required for electron diffraction, the liquid is pushed out from the microfluidic chamber.
-After the electrodeposition, the diffraction rings for polycrystal were resolved.
-The indication of 220 diffraction means at least a lattice resolution of ~1.28 Å or better can be obtained in the liquid thickness of ~100 nm.
+Because a dry or thin liquid state is required for electron diffraction, the liquid is first pushed out from the microfluidic chamber.
+After electrodeposition, the diffraction rings for polycrystal were resolved.
+The indication of 220 diffraction means that a lattice resolution of ~1.28 Å or better can be obtained in the liquid thickness of ~100 nm.

-Finally, the chemical composition of the obtained depositions is directly analyzed in the liquid phase.
+Finally, the chemical composition of the resulting depositions is directly analyzed in the liquid phase.
 EDX elemental analysis (point, line, or area analysis) is conveniently performed.
-Figure 4e shows the HAADF-STEM EDX elemental mapping, displaying the spatial distribution of the Cu dendrites and the Pt electrode in the electrolyte, thus confirming the great functioning of this analysis.
+Figure 4e shows the HAADF-STEM EDX elemental mapping, displaying the spatial distribution of the Cu dendrites and the Pt electrode in the electrolyte and confirming the highly successful functioning of this analysis.

-With the use of a transmission electron microscope (TEM), an advanced sample holder and flow cell, and precise pressure-based flow controls, we were able to demonstrate how to utilize a complete experimental setup to observe and characterize copper electrodeposition in liquid phase TEM.
+Using a transmission electron microscope (TEM), an advanced sample holder and flow cell, and precise pressure-based flow controls, we demonstrated how to use a complete experimental setup to observe and characterize copper electrodeposition in liquid phase TEM.

-The main innovation of this design is the controlled flow, achieved through the use of microfluidics for Transmission Electron Microscopy.
-In fact, this design ensures that the liquid is forced to flow between the chips and through the imaging area, as this is the only route for the liquid to reach the output.
-The direct connection of the inlet tube to the microfluidic channel of the chip allows precise control of the flow direction and velocity.
-Consequently, the reagents are led directly to the imaging zone, and the cell can be flushed of reacted species.
-Finally, this configuration ensures that all liquid exiting has experienced the same environmental and temperature conditions.
+The main innovation of this design is the controlled flow achieved by integrating microfluidics for TEM.
+This design ensures that the liquid is forced to flow between the chips and through the imaging area, as this is the only route for the liquid to reach the output.
+The direct connection of the inlet tube to the microfluidic channel of the chip allows precise control of flow direction and velocity.
+As a result, the reagents are guided directly to the imaging zone, and the cell can be flushed of reacted species.
+Finally, this configuration ensures that all liquid exiting the zone has experienced the same environmental and temperature conditions.